alihaider78222/angular-ssr-boilerplate/README.md

 I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the boilerplate then please feel free to submit an issue and/or pull request 🙂

 Again to note, this is is an example only.
 If you liked my work, don’t forget to ⭐ star the repo to show your support.
+Your support means a lot 🌟